Hyperlane Warp Route TypeDescription

 • Handles excess msg.value as hook payment.

-• Supports donations through a receive() function
+• Supports donations through a receive() function.

 See the implementation for more details.

-Collateral-Backed ERC20 Warp Routes
+Collateral-Backed ERC20 HWR

 Features